pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

     this.robots.insert({ name: 'K1', tvShow: 'Dr. Who' });
     ```

 5. The final thing to do in the TS file is to add a helper function.
-We want the HTML file to display these results, but `*ngFor` will not iterate over custom data types, so we're going to write a simple, generic object-to-Array function:
+We want the HTML file to display these results, but `*ngFor` will not iterate over custom data types.
+As a result, we're going to write a simple, generic object-to-Array function:
-6.
     ```ts
 	convert2Array(val) {
         return Array.from(val);